 - shifting … fixed: opposites, the first fluid, the second unchanging;

-A piece of art in a public setting has generated interest amongst those who frequent Dublin’s city-centre: restless gossips (Every flibbertigibbet in the town); the aged and inebriate (Old birds and boozers), those tipped out by the pubs with full bladders or courting couples (late-night pissers, kissers) … All have a go at sitting on it some time.
+This installation in its public setting has proved popular amongst Dublin’s city-centre goers: idle chatterers (every flibbertigibbet); the aged and inebriate (old birds and boozers); those tipped out by the pubs with full bladders or courting couples (late-night pissers, kissers) … no matter who.

 Heaney’s imagination takes off as he seeks to imbue the Dublin hoi-polloi with what he is feeling: a fairy-like contagion will affect those who have perched there so that they walk away with the wind in their sails (air behind them’s winged and full) … somehow from the chair’s organic design rubs off on them (a graft has seized their shoulder-blades) and cheers them up (makes them happy).